 This was the suggested calculator and because it is widely used it facilitates comparision with other campuses.
 We used version 6.1

 Please describe the source(s) of the emissions coefficients used.

-As per the protocol used for Austin College’s fiscal year 2008 inventory, default coefficients were used with the following exceptions.
+Default coefficients were used with the following exceptions.
 We changed the Radiation Forcing Index from 2.8 to 2 because various IPCC reports have used different values and our local expert, Dr. David Baker, does not think the relevant science warrants specifying this value to two significant figures.
-We corrected the CO2 emissions of study abroad flights by a factor of 0.64 to reflect their longer distances and thus better fuel efficiency than the shorter domestic flights that the calculator assumes.
-We used actual community data for commuting distances, vehicles used, and carpooling based on a detailed survey.
+We corrected the CO2 emissions of study abroad flights by a factor of 0.64 to reflect their longer distances and thus better per mile fuel efficiency than the shorter domestic flights that the calculator assumes.
+We used actual community data for communiting distances, vehicles used, and carpooling based on a detailed survey.

 |Which version of IPCC's list of global warming potentials did you use?||Third Assessment Report|